ShivamSingh321GO/js-chai-code/13_prototypes/01_notes.md

-//use of this keyword:(content from hitesh notes file)
+//use of this keyword:(these below contents are from hitesh notes file):

 /*see all these explanation with help of example from gpt for better understanding: